maimand/ecommern-web/README.md

 ## Installation

 1. Clone repo
-2. Move to project: `cd iresourcepersonalweb`
+2. Move to project: `cd final-project`
-3. Checkout develop: `git checkout develop`
+3. Checkout develop: `git checkout master`
 4. Create local environment file using sample file `cp .env.example .env`
-5. Install package & run: `yarn & yarn start`
+5. Install package & run: if you using NPM  `npm install & npm start`, or Yarn `yarn & yarn start`

 ## Configure our VSCode settings for prettier to work on autosave